kbparagua/js-crash-course/01_functions.md

 ## Immediately-Invoked Function Expression (IIFE)

-Since the only way to limit the scope of variables is by enclosing them in a function, we often create a function that is NOT intended for re-use, but just a way to hide variables.
+Since the only way to limit the scope of variables is by enclosing them in a function, a function that is NOT intended for re-use is often created just a way to hide variables.

 ```js
 var init = function(){